 Staggered AlNiCo Magnets | Formvar Wire | Cloth Covered Leads | Forbon Bobbins | $239 When Available (call or email)

 used in his first REAL electric guitar the Broadcaster and later Telecaster.
 Beautifully balanced and always smooth.
 Overdrive nicely for rock and plenty of twang

 Audio Clip's and SamplesHere's one of my Total 60's Strat set - Quick little lo-fi recording through a USA Crate V5212VFX I happened to have in the room.
 Sort of an old pearl jam vintage strat drive sound to it.
 Didn't plan it that way... that's just what I thought after it went onto the tape.

 Thanks to Matt Mawhir of Florida for these samples of ALL 5 positions both CLEAN and DIRTY.
-These were recorded on a desktop computer with a stock soundcard.
 Great playing Matt!

 Bridge and Middle